Sign Up for a Free Account

 (Courtesy of PubChem.
 Public Domain.)

-CTX-1 is particularly effective at releasing calcitonin-gene-related peptide (CGRP) from nerve terminals (148).
-In experimental animal studies, P-CTX-1 reduced delta and theta electroencephalogram activity and disrupted the balance of excitatory and inhibitory neurotransmitters in the motor cortex (82).
-In a mouse model, persistence of P-CTX-1 in the nervous system induced an irreversible motor deficit that correlated with excitotoxicity and neurodegeneration detected in the motor cortical neurons (05).
+CTX-1 is particularly effective at releasing calcitonin-gene-related peptide (CGRP) from nerve terminals (170).
+In experimental animal studies, P-CTX-1 reduced delta and theta electroencephalogram activity and disrupted the balance of excitatory and inhibitory neurotransmitters in the motor cortex (97).
+In a mouse model, persistence of P-CTX-1 in the nervous system induced an irreversible motor deficit that correlated with excitotoxicity and neurodegeneration detected in the motor cortical neurons (06).
+In the Caribbean Sea and Atlantic Ocean, ciguatera arises from a multiplicity of CTXs, although one major form (C-CTX-1) is dominant (143).

 The multiplicity of toxins and their varied actions on nerve, muscle, and the neuromuscular junction, with accompanying presynaptic and postsynaptic effects, account for the diverse clinical manifestations related to the intoxication.
 The toxins cross the blood-brain and placental barriers and can be secreted in breast milk and semen.

-Most commonly, ciguatera results from a single exposure to ciguatoxin-contaminated fish, but continuous consumption of toxic fish over a period of time may also produce ciguatera poisoning, even when the toxin concentration in the fish consumed is low (41).
+Most commonly, ciguatera results from a single exposure to ciguatoxin-contaminated fish, but continuous consumption of toxic fish over time may also produce ciguatera poisoning, even when the toxin concentration in the fish consumed is low (47).

 Epidemiology